Skip to Content

 Study Guidance and Input

-The MARK Rail team will conduct public and stakeholder engagement to obtain input as the Study works toward a preferred service design.
+The MARK Commission will conduct public and stakeholder engagement to obtain input as the effort works toward a preferred service design.
 To stay informed, sign up for updates through the MARK Rail website.

-The Commission’s role in the current study is to provide project management support through an intergovernmental agreement with the City of Racine.
-This includes assistance with study scoping; forming and participating on the project team, Steering Committee, and Technical Working Group; procuring consultants and overseeing and supporting their work; and supporting an anticipated request to enter a federal funding program to support subsequent project development phases.
+The Regional Planning Commission’s role in the current study is to provide project management support through an intergovernmental agreement with the City of Racine.
+This has included assistance with study scoping; forming and participating on the project team, Steering Committee, and Technical Working Group; procuring consultants and overseeing and supporting their work; and supporting an anticipated application to enter a federal funding program.
+Regional Planning Commission staff continue to provide this assistance as the MARK Commission guides ongoing work.